 RBC Preferred Money Market Savings Account

 The RBC Preferred Money Market Savings Account allows you to earn a high interest rate on any balance you keep as savings.
-You’ll also get six free debits per month and your monthly fees will be waived as long as you account.
+You’ll also get six free debits per month and your monthly fees will be waived as long as you keep $1,000 in your account at all times. account.

 This account also offers free RBC transfers between your Canadian and US accounts, along with unlimited deposits.
 Just be aware that you’ll have to pay a currency conversion rate every time you transfer money from CAD to US dollars.

 What are the benefits of the RBC Preferred Money Market Savings Account?

 The RBC Preferred Money Market Savings Account comes with a number of benefits: